api2cart/typescript-angular-sdk/CustomerApi.md

 const apiInstance = new CustomerApi(configuration);

 const request: CustomerApiCustomerCountRequest = {
+    // Counts customers specified by ids (optional)
+  ids: "24,25",
+    // Retrieve entities starting from the specified id. (optional)
+  sinceId: "56",
+    // The numeric ID of the customer list in Demandware. (optional)
+  customerListId: "exampleListId",
     // Customer group_id (optional)
   groupId: "3",
+    // Counts customer specified by store id (optional)
+  storeId: "1",
+    // Defines category\'s visibility status (optional)
+  avail: false,
+    // Entity search that is specified by some value (optional)
+  findValue: "mail@gmail.com",
+    // Counts customers that are searched specified by field (optional)
+  findWhere: "email",
     // Retrieve entities from their creation date (optional)
   createdFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their creation date (optional)